Hartford, Cambridgeshire: Medieval Hartford

 The Domesday Book uses a number of units of measure for areas of land that are now unfamiliar terms, such as hides and ploughlands.
 In different parts of the country, these were terms for the area of land that a team of eight oxen could plough in a single season and are equivalent to 120 acre; this was the amount of land that was considered to be sufficient to support a single family.
 By 1086, the hide had become a unit of tax assessment rather than an actual land area; a hide was the amount of land that could be assessed as £1 for tax purposes.
 The survey records that there were twelve ploughlands at Hartford in 1086 and that there was the capacity for a further five ploughlands.
 In addition to the arable land, there was 40 acre of meadows, 1892 acre of woodland and two water mills at Hartford.

 The tax assessment in the Domesday Book was known as geld or danegeld and was a type of land-tax based on the hide or ploughland.
 It was originally a way of collecting a tribute to pay off the Danes when they attacked England, and was only levied when necessary.
 Following the Norman Conquest, the geld was used to raise money for the King and to pay for continental wars; by 1130, the geld was being collected annually.
 Having determined the value of a manor's land and other assets, a tax of so many shillings and pence per pound of value would be levied on the land holder.
 While this was typically two shillings in the pound the amount did vary; for example, in 1084 it was as high as six shillings in the pound.
 For the manor at Hartford the total tax assessed was 15 geld.

 By 1086 there were two churches and a priest at Hartford.

 The manor of Hartford remained in the possession of Huntingdon Priory until the dissolution of the monasteries in 1536.

-Modern history

-On 3 May 1977, Shortly after 1100 hrs, Royal Air Force, English Electric Canberra PR.9 aircraft, XH137, of No. 39 Squadron was returning to its base at RAF Wyton, near Huntingdon, after a routine training flight.
-About two miles from the end of the runway, it crashed by some houses in the estate of Oxmoor in the village of Hartford, north-east of Huntingdon.
-Three young children were killed and five people were injured, of whom two are detained in hospital.
-The two RAF members of the crew were also killed, said Secretary of State for Defence, Mr. Frederick Mulley.